osmocom/pysim/docs/suci-tutorial.rst

 USIM Error with 5G and sysmoISIM
 --------------------------------

-sysmoISIMs come 5GS-enabled.
+sysmoISIM-SJA2 come 5GS-enabled.
 By default however, the configuration stored in the card file-system is **not valid** for 5G networks: Service 124 is enabled, but EF.SUCI_Calc_Info and EF.Routing_Indicator are empty files (hence do not contain valid data).